-OpenStack, launched by Rackspace and NASA in 2010, is a collection of open source software projects that enables organizations to offer cloud computing services on industry standard hardware.
-At its core, the OpenStack Mission is to remain completely open and transparent.
+It’s a collection of open source software projects launched by Rackspace and NASA in 2010 that enables organizations to offer cloud computing services on industry standard hardware.
+At its core, its Mission is to remain completely open and transparent.

-The OpenStack Foundation was established in 2012 as an independent not-for-profit organization promoting the development and adoption of OpenStack.
+The OpenStack Foundation was established in 2012 as an independent not-for-profit organization promoting the development and adoption of the technology.

 With a large community of active contributors, OpenStack has grown beyond its initial scope focused on deployment and management of compute, storage, and network resources to include new services that enable a highly functional cloud computing platform.

-According to a recent user survey, the leading workloads running on OpenStack are: DevOps, ITaaS, Web/SaaS, Database, Storage, and Big Data Analytics.
-Additionally, the survey participants were most interested in 3 new or emerging technologies for OpenStack: Containers, NFV (Network Functions Virtualization), and PaaS (Platform-as-a-Service).
+According to a recent user survey, the leading workloads are: DevOps, ITaaS, Web/SaaS, Database, Storage, and Big Data Analytics.
+Additionally, the survey participants were most interested in 3 new or emerging technologies: Containers, NFV (Network Functions Virtualization), and PaaS (Platform-as-a-Service).

-A significant number of OpenStack deployments are increasing in maturity and size:
+A significant number of deployments are increasing in maturity and size:

-Since OpenStack is a powerful, versatile and complex software platform, many people wonder how to get started.
-We recommend starting with the documentation, and then installing a distribution from the OpenStack Marketplace or by installing DevStack, which is designed to run on a single machine or VM.
+Since it’s a powerful, versatile and complex software platform, many people wonder how to get started.
+We recommend starting with the documentation, and then installing a distribution from the Marketplace or by installing DevStack, which is designed to run on a single machine or VM.

-See how OpenStack works, lean how to deploy and operate it at web scaleSign Up Now
+See how it works, lean how to deploy and operate it at web scaleSign Up Now